-Phase Timeline Communication

-ROW Certified by Board Prior to Owner notified via certified letter and with

-Board phone call

-meeting

-Appraisal 1 - 3 Owner is contacted to request and schedule

-months appraisal site review.
-Owner may

-accompany appraiser.

-Appraisal Review 1 - 3 If owner has their own appraisal, the

-months appraisers may coordinate details and

-assumptions.

-Offer & Negotiations ♦ 2 - 6 Ongoing and frequent (typically)
+Phase Timeline Communication ROW Certified by Board Owner notified via certified letter and with phone call Appraisal Owner is contacted to request and schedule appraisal site review.
+Owner may accompany appraiser.
+Appraisal Review If owner has their own appraisal, the appraisers may coordinate details and assumptions.
+Offer & Negotiations ♦ 2 - 6 months Ongoing and frequent (typically)

-months